 How Does Value Selling Compare to Other Methodologies?

 Not all sales techniques are created equal.
 A sales methodology provides a structured approach for salespeople, each with its principles, tactics, and selling process.
-While many focus on price or features, a value selling methodology emphasises unique benefits throughout the buying process.
+While many focus on price or features, a value selling methodology emphasizes unique benefits throughout the buying process.

 Here are some of the most popular selling methodologies used in the sales world: